 One big question people have is how far south did the Vikings sail?

 I can only say how far I south I went.
 Later groups may have gone farther south.
-Better than just telling, since I recall the actually voyage, I will give you a narrative of it.
+Since I recall the actually voyage, I will give you a narrative of it.

 We went South along the